SmithSamuelM/Papers/whitepapers/kram.md

         Look up the referenced event and validate the seal.
         + When unvalidatable because the KEL or Key event is not found, cue a notification to go retrieve the KEL or Key event.
 Drop the message and exit.
         + When otherwise invalid, drop the message and exit.
-        + Create a new cache entry with (`AID.MID`) as the key and the window parameters from the matching cache-type database as the value.
+        + Create a new cache entry with (`AID.XID.MID`) as the key and the window parameters from the matching cache-type database as the value.
         + Accept the message by forwarding it along with its validated seal reference and other attachments for further message-specific processing and exit.
     - When the message authenticator is an attached-signature-single-key.
         Look up the referenced event and verify the attached signature.
         + When unverifiable because the KEL or Key event is not found, cue a notification to go retrieve the KEL or Key event.
 Drop the message and exit.
         + When otherwise unverifiable, drop the message and exit.
-        + Create a new cache entry with (`AID.MID`) as the key and the window parameters from the matching cache-type database as the value.
+        + Create a new cache entry with (`AID.XID.MID`) as the key and the window parameters from the matching cache-type database as the value.
         + Accept the message by forwarding it along with its verified signature and any other attachments for further message-specific processing and exit.
     - When the message authenticator is an attached-signature-multi-key.
         Check the accept timeliness windows where: